Ploux/oe-nmt/report.md

 We propose to compare three different methods of neural machine translation of Old English into Modern English.
 The first model uses an RNN (Recurrent Neural Network).
 The second model is similar, with the addition of an attention layer.
 The third model is a transformer.

 ## Dataset
-We begin with a toy dataset of 385 sentence pairs, and expand it to 1000 sentence pairs.
+We begin with a toy dataset of 385 sentence pairs, and expand it to over 1000 sentence pairs.
 The initial dataset came from the Homilies of Aelfric [homilies].
-This dataset has several
+The Homilies are chosen because they are in the public domain, and feature side-by-side Modern and Old English versions.
+They also have a single translator, Benjamin Thorpe, and a similar subject matter (religion) which lends consistency.
+However, the initial dataset was heavily simplified.

+[figure]

+This simplification led to inflated BLEU scores and facile results.
+A cursory inspection of this dataset shows that using it for training will produce a model capable of translating sentences from the original dataset, but not much else, including other sentences from the Homilies.

+[figure - six]

+The above figure [six challenges] shows that 400,000 words is considered an absolute minimum.
+The expanded dataset contains only about 12,000.

+though was simplified greatly.
+Due to the repet

 ## Preprocessing
 ## Models